01

 What to change first

-- Do calories need to change?
+- Do calories need to change, or is adherence the real issue?

 - Does meal timing or meal structure need simplifying?